Active Transport as a Mechanism of Microphase Selection in Biomolecular Condensates: Three Dimensional Simulations

 Already in the isotropic systems, cylindrical and lamellar condensate morphologies appear at near-critical protein concentrations ($\rO/\rho_c \sim 1$).
-This is to be expected, since such morphological transitions are generally observed in Landau-Brazovskii type models~\cite{brazovskiiphase1975, ohtaequilibrium1986}.
+This is to be expected, since such morphological transitions are generally observed in Landau-Brazovskii-type models~\cite{brazovskiiphase1975, ohtaequilibrium1986}.
 Transport anisotropy shifts these transitions to biologically more relevant regimes of smaller protein concentrations.
-For example, we observe a sphere to cylinder transition for $\rO/\rho_c \sim 0.7$ at modest $\hhl_\parallel/\hhl_\perp \gtrsim 1.1$, shifting to higher anisotropy values as $\rO/\rho_c$ decreases further.
+For example, we observe a sphere-to-cylinder transition for $\rO/\rho_c \sim 0.7$ at modest $\hhl_\parallel/\hhl_\perp \gtrsim 1.1$, shifting to higher anisotropy values as $\rO/\rho_c$ decreases further.
 The transition mechanism involves a transport-driven morphological instability.
-Spherical droplets experience enhanced flux along the parallel direction, which amplifies any elongation fluctuation aligned with the fast axis.
+Spherical droplets experience enhanced flux along the parallel direction, which amplifies elongation fluctuations aligned with the fast axis.
 The resulting cylinders minimize interfacial area in slow-transport directions while extending along the fast axis where material redistributes more efficiently.
-The parameter $\rO/\rho_c$ modulates these transitions by controlling the total volume fraction of condensates.
-Lower $\rO/\rho_c$ corresponds to greater compositional asymmetry and favors compact spherical domains over thin cylindrical domains, analogous to minority-block spheres in copolymers.
+The parameter $\rO/\rho_c$, controlled by the total volume fraction of condensates, modulates these transitions.
+Lower $\rO/\rho_c$ corresponds to greater compositional asymmetry and favors compact spherical domains over thin cylindrical domains, analogous to minority-block spheres in copolymers.\\